Rock, paper, scissors, or digital?

-To go paperless for a business means that the storage or communication of information is in electronic form instead of being on paper.
-Though the term paperless would suggest not having any paper at all, going 100% paperless is simply not feasible for a lot of businesses.
+Creating a paperless workplace means that the storage or communication of information is in electronic form instead of being on paper.
+Though the term paperless would suggest not having any paper at all, going 100% paperless is simply not feasible for many businesses.

-So to put an end to the confusion of terms, some businesses say they have gone paperless when actually, they mean paper-lite.
-As we’ve stated earlier, 100% paperless is rarely attainable, and this is because paper still has its advantages, such as:
+Some businesses say they have gone paperless when actually, they mean paper-lite.
+As we’ve stated earlier, going paperless at work entirely is rarely attainable.
+This is because paper still has its advantages, such as:

 So just how paperless or paper-lite should you be?
 That is entirely up to the needs of your business.